patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Then, register a few pages in the `register.tsx` file with the `runtime.registerRoutes()` function.
+👉 Then, register a few pages in the `register.tsx` file using the `runtime.registerRoutes()` function:

 ```tsx
 // static-1 - register.tsx